slime-io/slime/README.md

 Slime is a CRD controller for istio.
 Designed to use istio/envoy advanced functions more automatically and conveniently through simple configuration.
 Currently slime contains three sub-modules:

-**[Configuration Lazy Loading](#configure-lazy-loading):** No need to configure SidecarScope, automatically load configuration/service discovery information on demand
+**[Configuration Lazy Loading](#configure-lazy-loading):** No need to configure SidecarScope, automatically load configuration on demand.

-**[Http Plugin Management](#http-plugin-management):** Use the new CRD pluginmanager/envoyplugin to wrap readability , The poor maintainability of envoyfilter makes plug-in extension more convenient
+**[Http Plugin Management](#http-plugin-management):** Use the new CRD pluginmanager/envoyplugin to wrap readability , The poor maintainability of envoyfilter makes plug-in extension more convenient.

-**[Adaptive Ratelimit](#adaptive-ratelimit):** Local current limiting is realized, and it can be automatically combined with monitoring information Adjust current limiting strategy
+**[Adaptive Ratelimit](#adaptive-ratelimit):** It can be automatically combined with monitoring information Adjust ratelimit strategy.

 ## Install slime-boot
 You can easily install and uninstall the slime sub-module with slime-boot.
 Using the following commands to install slime-boot: